softpano/pythonizer/readme.md

 ### HISTORY

-Sep 08,2020 Version 0.6 was uploaded.
+Sep 08, 2020: Version 0.6 was uploaded.
 Generated source does not contain syntax errors and starts executing in Python interpreter till the first error.
 List on internal functions created.
-Translation of backquotes and open improved.
+Translation of backquotes and open statement improved.

 Aug 31, 2020: Version 0.5 was uploaded.
 Regular expression and tr function translation was improved.
 Substr function translation improved.
 Many other changes and  error corrections.
 Option -r (refactor) implemented to allow refactoring.
 By default loads and run pre-pythonlizer.pl.
 As it changes the source, creating a backup,  you need to run it only once.